pouyapd/SafeTraj-Experiments/README.md

 The goal is to:
 - analyse **when and why** neural predictors fail,
 - identify **unsafe input conditions**,
-- and design **interpretable supervisors** that detect risky outputs before unsafe actions occur.
+- and design **interpretable supervisors** that assess risk and flag potentially unsafe behaviours before execution.

 The neural models analysed here were **pre-trained by an industrial partner**.
 Only behaviour analysis and failure characterization are included — **no proprietary data or models** are shared.